MaggieQi/concord-bft/eval/README.md

 # Archipelago-C

 This repo contains our implementation of Archipelago on top of Concord.
-Please contact Qi Chen(cheqi@microsoft.com) for questions about this repo.

 Experiment Setup
 ----